 In his backyard there is a fern-rimmed pond with an alligator named Wally, South American pacu fish and exotic catfish.
 It’s such a vision of a tropical paradise, you expect Tarzan to come swinging through the trees.

-While the tours are only given on Saturdays and Sundays, the R F Orchids showroom is open Tuesday to Sunday.
+While the tours are limited now, the R F Orchids showroom is open Tuesday to Sunday.
 You won’t see the pond, alligator and exotic landscaping located on the private grounds, but the showroom is bursting with dazzling orchid specimens.

 In addition, surrounding the greenhouse are shaded public gardens full of orchids and other tropical flowers where you are welcome to visit – and even picnic – whenever R F Orchids is open.